JorjaFox/website/_posts-old-blog/2013-11-04-happy-belated-birthday-super-dave.md

     - 'social media'
 ---

-It was a big party for David Berman, who had <em>CSI</em> stars past and present shining bright at his big day.
+It was a big party for David Berman, who had _CSI_ stars past and present shining bright at his big day.
 Including Liz Vassey, Marg Helgenberger, and ....

 https://twitter.com/MargHelgen/status/397248966573584384